balena-os/leviathan/documentation/quickstart.md

 };
 ```

-For QEMU workers, use localhost (`http://localhost`) instead of the `*.local` address for the `workers` property in the config.json file.
+> For QEMU workers, use localhost (`http://localhost`) instead of the `*.local` address for the `workers` property in the config.json file.

-Check the {@page Config.js Reference | Config.js reference} for more examples.

-## Let's run some tests

-- Use the tests from [meta-balena](https://github.com/balena-os/meta-balena/tree/master/tests/suites) instead.
-The OS test suite is recommended as it works with the least configuration.
-Either copy the OS test suite to the `suite` property path as mentioned in config.js or point the `suite` property to the path of the OS test suite.
-- Extract the image you want to test to `./leviathan/workspace` and rename it to `balena.img`.
-You can downloaded unmanaged image from [balena.io/os](balena.io/os).
 - Run `make test` in the root of the project and watch the logs.
-- At the end of the run, reports and logs about the test will be stored in `workspace/reports` directory.
+- At the end of the run, reports and logs for the test run will be stored in `workspace/reports` directory.
-- With that, you have successfully completed your first test run.

 ## Where do you go from here?